Rideau Hall: McKay villa

 Floor plan of the original McKay villa superimposed over the present-day footprint of Rideau Hall.
 The building was significantly expanded after its acquisition by the Crown.

 The site of Rideau Hall and the original structure were chosen and built by stonemason Thomas McKay, who immigrated from Perth, Scotland, to Montreal, Lower Canada, in 1817 and later became the main contractor involved in the construction of the Rideau Canal.
 Following the completion of the canal, McKay built mills at Rideau Falls, making him the founder of New Edinburgh, now a neighbourhood of Ottawa.
 With his newly acquired wealth, McKay purchased the 100 acre site overlooking both the Ottawa and Rideau Rivers and built a stone villa, where he and his family lived until 1855 and which became the root of the present day Rideau Hall.
 Locals referred to the structure as McKay's Castle.

 Even before the building became a viceregal residence, the hall received noted visitors, including three governors general of the Province of Canada: the Lord Sydenham, the Earl of Elgin, and Sir Edmund Head.
 It was said that the watercolours of Barrack Hill (now Parliament Hill) painted by the latter governor's wife, Lady Head, while she was visiting Rideau Hall, had influenced Queen Victoria to choose Bytown (now Ottawa) as the national capital.
-Also, on 2 September 1860, the day after he laid the cornerstone of the parliament buildings, Prince Edward, Prince of Wales (later King Edward VII), drove through the grounds of Rideau Hall as part of his tour of the region.
+Also, on 2 September 1860, the day after he laid the cornerstone of the parliament buildings, Edward, Prince of Wales (later King Edward VII), drove through the grounds of Rideau Hall as part of his tour of the region.